-http://uppercanadacamp.com/?p=313 The bucolic coastal hamlet of Mendocino, California is an ideal location for a long getaway akin to a stopover in prelapsarian Eden.
+http://uppercanadacamp.com/?p=313 this website The bucolic coastal hamlet of Mendocino, California is an ideal location for a long getaway akin to a stopover in prelapsarian Eden.
 Although Mendocino isn’t exactly a hop, skip, or jump away from city life, a sinuous drive through mammoth redwood forests, 360-degree vistas of churning ocean, and gorgeous windswept promontories make it an exquisite alternative to the typical wine country jaunt.

 Indeed, the beauty of the small township—chockfull of picture-book Victorian houses, verdant gardens in full bloom, and rugged bluffs—is encapsulated in Stanford Inn by the Sea, a resort that sits pretty on a hill overlooking the Big River.
 Stanford Inn, a place lauded for its attention to details and its staunch commitment to sustainable living, is the kind of resort that inspires epic, standing-on-a-precipice paeans to nature, which hardcore urbanites might be hard-pressed to make elsewhere.